arpitbbhayani/articles/blogs/consistent-hashing.md

  - requires huge memory to hold such a large array
  - finding association by iterating everytime to the right is effectively `O(hash_space)`

-Since in above approach, most of the items in array are not allocation, we are wasting a lot of space.
-A better way of implementing this is by using two arrays: one to hold the Storage Nodes and other one to hold the positions of nodes in the hash space.
+Since in above approach, most of the items in array are not allocated, we are wasting a lot of space.
+A better way of implementing this is by using two arrays: one to hold the Storage Nodes, called `nodes` and other one to hold the positions of the Storage Nodes in the hash space, called `keys`.
+There is a one-to-one correspondence between the two array as the Storage Node `nodes[i]` is present at position `keys[i]` in the hash space.
+Both the arrays are kept sorted as per the `keys` array.

-The consistent hash as a ring could be treated as a sorted array.
-Given a node id or an item item, the hash function outputs an integer value that denotes the position of the entity in the hash space.
+## Hashing Function in Consistent Hashing
+We define `total_slots` as the size of this entire hash space, typically of order `2^256` and the hash function could be implemented by taking [SHA-256](https://en.wikipedia.org/wiki/SHA-2) followed by a `mod total_slots`.
+Since the `total_slots` is huge and a constant the following hash function implementation is independent of the actual number of Storage Nodes present in the system and hence remains unaffected by scaling up or down events.

 ```py
 def hash_fn(key: str, total_slots: int) -> int: